Thomas of Bosnia: Christian coalition

 The situation in Hungary took a sharp turn for the worse immediately after the celebrated victory over the Turks.
 The victorious commanders, including János Hunyadi, died of plague, Ulrich of Celje was murdered, and even the young King Ladislaus died suddenly the following year.
-The aged Đurađ Branković also died, his despotate passing to his son Lazar.
+The aged Đurađ Branković also died, his despotate passing to his son Lazar Branković.
 Realizing that Hungary was drastically weakened, and that he had crossed the point of no return by refusing the Sultan's demands, Thomas decided to step forward to head the Christian coalition.
 In August 1456, Ragusa received an information from the King in the utmost secrecy: he was intent on declaring war on the Turks.
 He was far from capable of succeeding, and even suffered a Turkish raid in the beginning of 1457.

 Pope Callixtus III took King Thomas very seriously: he ordered that the King of Bosnia be handed the Crusaders' cross, the papal flag and the crusading fund, marking him as the leader of the coalition in July 1457.
 However, Thomas relied not on his own dubious strength, but on the assistance of Western rulers.
 His emissaries to King Alfonso V of Aragon, Doge Francesco Foscari of Venice, Duke Francesco I Sforza of Milan, and Duke Philip the Good of Burgundy all reported refusals of help.
 Cardinal Carvajal was sent to Bosnia to meet with King Thomas.
 Cardinal Giovanni Castiglione sceptically wrote that Carvajal would have been better off if he had stayed in Buda.
 Indeed, Carvajal found Thomas ill-equipped to deal with the enemy.
 The Pope became disillusioned with him, and transferred the leadership of the Christian coalition to the Albanian lord Skanderbeg.